Transformation and Technology Evolving Trends in Portfolio Valuation and Monitoring for Alternative Funds

 How To Prepare

-Transitioning from manual valuation and portfolio monitoring processes to a more automated and efficient process can seem like a daunting task.
-Regardless of where your firm is on a maturity continuum, a good place to start is with an assessment of your current state processes (including people and technology), a clear depiction of where you’d like to go in the future (both the mid-term and long-term) and a high-level plan of how to get from your current state to the desired future state.
+Transitioning from manual valuation and portfolio monitoring processes to a more automated, consistent, and efficient process can seem like a daunting task.
+Regardless of where your firm is on a maturity continuum, a good place to start is with an assessment of your current state processes (including people and technology), a clear depiction of where you’d like to go in the future (both the mid-term and long-term) and a plan of how to get from your current state to the desired future state over time (whether quickly or over three to five years) as your organization grows.

-Even if a large-scale project is not possible in the near term, this program can be applied to find quick hits and automate smaller, repetitive tasks that will free up time and resources to focus on a large-scale implementation.
+Even if a large-scale project is not possible in the near term, this program can be applied to find quick hits and automate smaller, repetitive tasks that will free up time and resources which can then be focused on a large-scale implementation.

 An illustrative program is shown below.